Chart Color Schemes

 Infrastructure

-Keysborough - North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Keysborough - North has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of eight projects that are expected to impact the area.
-Notable projects include Keys Estate in Keysborough, Keysborough Townhouses, Perry Road Construction and Widening - Stage 3, and Keysborough Community Hub.
-The following list details those projects deemed most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects that may impact this region.
+Notable projects include Keys Estate Keysborough, Keysborough Townhouses, Perry Road Construction and Widening - Stage 3, and Keysborough Community Hub.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.